Recent Changes in CPT Coding For Remote Patient Monitoring

-Agreed upon codes for medical services and procedures helps with accuracy.
+Agreed-upon codes for medical services and procedures help with accuracy.
 It is also more efficient.
-The AMA will review the CPT codes list to maintain and update available information.
+The AMA will review the CPT® codes list to maintain and update available information.

 Category I